 Unlike other states, New Jersey does not cap the maximum damages a jury can award.
 The exception is with punitive damages.
 These are limited to five times the compensatory damage award.
 Therefore, it is unlikely that the cap on punitive damages will impact the amount you could potentially recover from the case.

 Being in an automobile accident can be nerve-racking.
+The team at Glugeth & Pierguidi, P.C., understands how hard it can be to manage the financial impact of your injuries.
 Thankfully, with proper legal advice, you may be able to receive compensation for your injuries that can help you get back to where you were before the accident.
+Contact us today to discuss your claim with an experienced car accident attorney.